AlexanderAdelAU/Small-Shell-for-the-TMS9900/README.md

 You can then execute the programme by simply typing the name of the saved programme, using XMODEM as an example, then in this case:

-     %XMODEM NAMEOFFILE -> Executes the programme.
+     %XMODEM FileName -> Executes the programme to receive a file and which will save it to disc with the name 'FileName'.

 and